Investment Company Registration Process In Nepal 2026 | Legal Requirements & Compliance Guide

 Shareholder Structure Requirements for Investment Companies Nepal

-The shareholder structure of investment companies in Nepal must adhere to certain guidelines:
+The shareholder structure of investment companies in Nepal must follow specific legal guidelines to ensure compliance and smooth operations:

 1. Minimum number of promoters/shareholders: 7 for public companies, 1 for private companies